TheKooperDon/TheKooperDon/README.md

 - 👋 Hi, I’m @TheKooperDon
 - 👀 I’m interested in ...
 UX/UI Design and Web development and Coding Languages
-- 🌱 I’m currently learning ...PHP
+- 🌱 I’m currently learning ...Javascript/PHP
 - 💞️ I’m looking to collaborate on ...
 Website
 - 📫 How to reach me ...LinkedIn https://www.linkedin.com/in/jsvjr/ Discord : TheKooperDon#3741